 Traits were scored using the descriptor list for Crucifers (AVRDC, 2001).
 The descriptor list was adopted for Ethiopian mustard since it is well detailed.
 Ten plants from the middle row of each plot were evaluated for agromorphological traits.
-The following traits were recorded: leaf blade colour (based on Royal Horticultural Society Colour Chart, 2007); leaf blade margin; plant growth habit; plant height at 50% flowering; plant diameter at 50% flowering; leaf number per plant at 50% flowering; leaf length at 50% flowering (largest leaf including petiole); leaf blade width at 50% flowering (widest point of the largest leaf); leaf blade blistering; leaf angle (angle of petiole and horizontal); leaf bloom; leaf lamina attitude, petiole length at 50% flowering (petiole of the largest leaf) and days from sowing to 50% flowering.
+The following traits were recorded: leaf blade colour (based on Royal Horticultural Society Colour Chart, 2007); leaf blade margin; plant growth habit; plant height at 50% flowering; plant diameter at 50% flowering; leaf number per plant at 50% flowering; leaf length at 50% flowering (largest leaf including petiole); leaf blade width at 50% flowering (widest point of the largest leaf); leaf bloom; leaf lamina attitude, petiole length at 50% flowering (petiole of the largest leaf); petiole width at 50% flowering (petiole of the largest leaf) and days from sowing to 50% flowering.